2008 Signal Integrity Seminars

 This is the measurement digital people like best.
 It condenses everything down into one, easy-to-grasp, simple, wrong number.
 I say it is wrong because it is so non-specific about what factors are counted.
 In concept, you first measure one of the other definitions (typically SINAD) and then figure out how quantization levels you would need in an "ideal" A/D converter to attain that same level of performance.
 The ENOB is the log-base-two of the number of quantization levels required.
 A good concept, but useful only if two competing manufacturers base their ENOB calculations on the same type of measurement.

-I hope you enjoy watching the session as much as I enjoyed making it.
+I hope you enjoy watching these sessions as much as I enjoyed making them.

 Best Regards,